Rajpratik71/Mininet-wiki/FAQ.md

 Note that:

-* The script assumes that `eth0` is the host interface connected to the internet/your LAN
+* The script assumes that `eth0` is the host interface connected to the internet/your LAN -> you may need to change it if this is not the case!
-* The script turns off `network-manager`, which *might disable your wireless* network on Ubuntu desktop

-As an alternative to turning off `network-manager`, you can add the following line to `/etc/network/interfaces`:
+* The script adds the following line to `/etc/network/interfaces`:

     iface root-eth0 inet manual